Nikkei hits 30-year high as financials gain on Democrat control of Senate

-TOKYO, Jan 7 (Reuters) - Japanese shares ended higher on Thursday, with the Nikkei touching a 30-year peak, powered by financials as U.S. bond yields climbed on hopes of larger stimulus following a Democrat sweep in two Senate runoffs in Georgia.
+TOKYO, Jan 7 (Reuters) - Japanese shares ended higher on Thursday, with the Nikkei touching a 30-year peak, powered by financials as U.S. bond yields climbed on hopes of larger stimulus following Democrat victories in two Senate runoffs in Georgia.

-The Nikkei average closed 1.60% higher at 27,490.13, hitting its highest level since August 1990 at one point during the session and snapping a four-day losing streak.
+The Nikkei average closed up 1.60% at 27,490.13, hitting its highest level since August 1990 at one point during the session and snapping a four-day losing streak.

 The broader Topix added 1.68% to 1,826.30, climbing above a peak hit late last year to reach its highest level since October 2018.